jamesmeneghello/pynab/README.md

     > python3 install.py [follow instructions]

 The installation script will automatically import necessary data and download the latest regex and blacklists.

+Please note that in order to download updated regexes from the Newznab crew, you'll need a NN+ ID.
+You can get one by following the instructions on their website (generally a donation).
+You can also import a regex dump or create your own.

 At this point you should manually activate groups to index, and blacklists.
 To kick you off, they look something like this:

     > mongo -u <user> -p <pass>
     # use pynab [or db name specified in config.py]
     # db.groups.update({name:'alt.binaries.teevee'},{$set:{'active': 1}}) [this will activate a.b.teevee]

+You can also just use http://www.robomongo.org/, which makes managing it a lot easier.

 Once desired groups have been activated and new_group_scan_days and backfill_days have been set in config.py: